 In addition to your local thrift, used clothing, or consignment store, there are a million ways to shop online.
 Ebay and Esty are the two reigning superpowers in this space.

 Ebay is the Mercado Oriental of the internet: loud, crowded, smelly, huge, and full of amazing, cheap things to buy.
 You can find pretty much anything you want (clothes, shoes, bags, human organs).
 If you’re willing to sort through the internet equivalent of thousands of people screaming in your face, you can find the best selection for the best price.
 But to win at ebay you have to have some cojones and a lot of patience.
 I don’t have an Ebay addiction, I just really like to use it every day multiple times a day.
 I can stop anytime I want.

 Etsy is like a small boutique on that cute side street in that college town where you know everyone’s name and as soon as you walk in they gush about this new piece that you’re gonna love.
-The selection (both vintage and hand-made) is curated and high-quality and you get all these lovely thank-you notes in your package so you feel like you’re basically best friends with the indie entrepreneur who almost definitely has the cutest bangs and an awesome collection of rings and a record collection from some hip store in downtown Austin or Portland or wherever.
+The selection (both vintage and hand-made) is curated and high-quality and you get all these lovely thank-you notes in your package so you feel like you’re basically best friends.
+It’s not the cheapest option, but you can feel good because you’re supporting some indie entrepreneur who almost definitely has the cutest bangs and an awesome collection of rings and a record collection from some hip store in downtown Austin or Portland or wherever.